Fred West: Aftermath

 Fred's body was cremated in Coventry on 29 March 1995 in a funeral that was attended by just four of his children.
 In a five-minute service, in which no hymns were sung, the Reverend Robert Simpson quoted sections of Psalm 23, then added a solemn reminder to those present that they must "also remember everyone else who has also suffered because of these tragic events".
 His ashes are believed to have been scattered at the Welsh seaside resort of Barry Island, a location he had regularly visited both as a child and as an adult with his family.

 After the 1994 arrest of their parents, the four youngest West children (born between 1978 and 1983), were given new identities to protect them from the notoriety of their family.
 Each child remained in foster care.

 The remains of Charmaine and Rena were cremated in Kettering.
 At the insistence of Anna Marie West, mother and daughter shared the same coffin, and no roses were to be brought to the service by any mourners.

 Two weeks after Anna Marie West delivered her testimony against her stepmother in 1995, she attempted suicide.
 She again attempted suicide in 1999 by throwing herself from a bridge into the River Severn.

-When asked at trial why she had not spoken against the ongoing physical, emotional, and sexual abuse she had endured for seven years before running away from home at age 15, Anna Marie emphasised that, as a child and adolescent, she had not known any other normalcy, adding, "[My father and stepmother] were all I had."
+When asked at trial why she had not spoken against the ongoing physical, emotional, and sexual abuse she had endured for seven years before running away from home when she was 15, Anna Marie emphasised that, as a child and adolescent, she had not known any other normality, adding, "[My father and stepmother] were all I had."

 Stephen West is also known to have made a suicide attempt in 2002, by attempting to hang himself.
 In 2004, he was jailed for nine months for having unlawful sex with a 14-year-old girl on multiple occasions.

 As a direct result of her tenacity in investigating the Wests, DC Hazel Savage was placed upon the annual New Year's honours list.
 The following year, she was awarded an MBE.

 The Wests' house in Cromwell Street was demolished in October 1996, with every piece of debris destroyed to discourage potential souvenir hunters.
 It had been referred to in the press as the "House of Horrors".
 The site was later redeveloped into a public pathway.

 Fred's younger brother, John, hanged himself in the garage of his Gloucester home in November 1996.
 At the time of his suicide, he had been awaiting the jury verdict in his trial for the alleged multiple rapes of his niece, Anna Marie, and another underage girl at Cromwell Street in the 1970s.